sneha1803/profitability_food_delivery/README.md

 3. Our average cost per order stands at ₹161.
 4. Discounts consume a staggering 46% of our total expenses.
 5. The new user discount alone results in an average loss of ₹120 per order, followed closely by the basic 10% discount.
-6. Despite our efforts, our average commission fee is 19.75%, which is on the lower end of the industry standard range of 15-30%.
+6. The average commission fee, charged to restaurants on platform, is 19.75%, which is on the lower end of the industry standard range of 15-30%.

 ## Recommendations based on the analysis of business